 2right chunk transform: (0.81, 1.12)

-3state from zero: 1.719By breaking the worst sequential dependency, this hardware-aware approach achieves total work with much smaller critical-path depth than a naive recurrent loop.
-That makes Mamba trainable on GPUs, but it still depends on custom scan kernels and doesn't map as cleanly to tensor-core matmuls as transformers do.
+3state from zero: 1.719By reformulating the recurrence for an associative scan, this hardware-aware approach achieves total work with much smaller critical-path depth than a naive recurrent loop.
+That makes Mamba trainable on GPUs, but it still depends on custom scan kernels and doesn't map as cleanly to Tensor Core matmuls as transformers do.
 That remaining gap is what Mamba-2 addresses.

 While Mamba proved that selective SSMs were capable of high performance, the parallel scan operation was still a custom hardware path that underused the matrix-multiplication engines (Tensor Cores) that make GPUs so fast.